VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 ;0.25
 ```

 Do you see it?
-Or better yet, do you NOT see it?
+Or better yet, do you *NOT* see it?
 What is missing?
-Notice that there are now NO calls to M190 and M109 with the bed and extruder temperatues anymore, just the ones we uncommented, passing in a 0 for both.
-This means that the both the bed and the extruder will NOT heat up at all!
+Notice that there are now NO calls to M190 and M109 with the bed and extruder temperature targets anymore, just the ones we uncommented (passing in a 0 for both).
+This means that both the bed and the extruder will NOT heat up at all (since the temperatures were set to zero for both)!

 All is not lost though, and in fact, this is better for us on the long term, because we now have more options available to us.
 In order to use those options though, we need to make some changes to our PRINT_START macro again.